 - Discuss: Unpack good pedagogical use and develop ideas on applying it to your course.

-- Expand: Discover additional options to accomplish similar results.
+- Expand: Discover other options to accomplish similar results.

 Labs are open to all and held weekly during the academic year.
 Refreshments will be served.
-See below for upcoming Labs and news posts covering past Labs.
-To stay informed, sign up for regular announcements by sending an email to email@example.com.
+See below for upcoming Labs and news posts covering past Labs or view the full calendar of Labs and Exchanges.
+Exchanges are different than Labs in that they highlight techniques or more advanced technologies that don’t always lend themselves to individualized hands-on investigation via a guided Activity Sheet.
+Active Teaching Exchanges provide more time for discussion on advanced techniques and tools without the hands-on investigation time.
+To stay informed about both Active Teaching Labs and Exchanges, sign up for regular announcements by sending an email to firstname.lastname@example.org.

 The Active Teaching Lab program was developed in collaboration with the Teaching Academy and is an example of how DoIT AT works with partners to improve the student experience and learning outcomes.
 Find out more about our other partnerships that span the campus, state and nation.